You are here

 Eligibility

-- are a former ADF member;
+- were a former ADF member;

-- are eligible to receive incapacity payments.
+- were eligible to receive incapacity payments.

 Requirements